HQarroum/awesome-iot/README.md

  - [Android Things](https://developer.android.com/things/) - Android Things extends the Android platform to all your connected devices, so they are easy to set up and work seamlessly with each other and your smartphone.
  - [OpenWrt](https://openwrt.org/) - OpenWrt is an operating system (in particular, an embedded operating system) based on the Linux kernel, primarily used on embedded devices to route network traffic.
 The main components are the Linux kernel, util-linux, uClibc or musl, and BusyBox.
 All components have been optimized for size, to be small enough for fitting into the limited storage and memory available in home routers.
  - [Snappy Ubuntu](https://wiki.ubuntu.com/Snappy) - Snappy Ubuntu Core is a new rendition of Ubuntu with transactional updates.
 It provides a minimal server image with the same libraries as today’s Ubuntu, but applications are provided through a simpler mechanism.
+ - [Mbed OS](https://os.mbed.com/) - Open-source operating system for Internet of Things (IoT) Cortex-M boards: low-powered, constrained and connected.
+Mbed OS provides an abstraction layer for the microcontrollers it runs on, so that developers can write C/C++ applications that run on any Mbed-enabled board.
  - [NodeOS](http://node-os.com/) - NodeOS is an operating system entirely written in Javascript, and managed by npm on top of  the Linux kernel.
  - [Raspbian](https://raspbian.org/) - Raspbian is a free operating system based on Debian optimized for the Raspberry Pi hardware.
  - [RIOT](http://www.riot-os.org/) - The friendly Operating System for the Internet of Things.